kenji-yt/snake-EAGLE-RC/README.md

 - Classified bam files are modified to restore the original chromosome names.
 Renamed assemblies are deleted.
 - Qualimap produces a report for the bam files containing reads assigned to the assemblies (".ref").

+## Bugs, Suggestions, Help

+If you wish to report an error/bug, ask for help, or suggest changes and new features, please open an issue [here](https://github.com/kenji-yt/snake-EAGLE-RC/issues).

 ## Installation